How Do Home Appraisals Really Work?

 While you can’t control market conditions, there are some things homeowners can do to help head off a lower value on your home appraisal.
 “The best way to prepare for a home appraisal is to provide the appraiser with as much information as possible,” Craig notes.
 If you’re planning a home renovation project, this is especially important for As Completed Appraisals.
 “An appraiser can only make evaluations based on what they know.
 The homeowner can help by providing blueprints, floorplans, and a breakdown of the new features to be added, as well as the projected costs.”

-With a better understanding of how home appraisals work, you won’t have to hold your breath next time around.
-If you have any additional questions about the process or need help preparing for an upcoming home appraisal, RenoFi can help you understand how best to move forward.
+With a better understanding of how home appraisals work, you won’t have to hold your breath when waiting on your appraiser report to come back.
+If you have any additional questions about the process or how to prepare for an upcoming home appraisal before your renovation project, RenoFi can help you understand how best to move forward.